virtualidentityag/medusa/Readme.md

 # Medusa 🐍

-Medusa is a simple connector to help you use [Percy.io](https://percy.io) with puppeteer in you project.
+Medusa is a simple connector to help you use [Percy.io](https://percy.io) with puppeteer in your project.

 ## Installation
 `npm i @virtualidentity/medusa --save-dev`